-The cricket jumper is a new addition to our collection and will be launched in November this year (pre-order available later in October).
+The cricket jumper is a new addition to our collection and will be launched in November this year.
 To give you a sneak peek of its potential, we've combined our superfine lambswool cable cricket jumper in cream and olive with our camel shawl collar cardigan and a denim shirt underneath.
 We feel the cream of the cricket jumper works particularly well with light wash denim and the matt, earthy camel of our shawl collar cardigan.
 The cricket jumper is fairly chunky, but the cable pattern provides a nice contrast to the rib stitch pattern of the shawl collar cardigan.
 Lots more inspirations to come for this piece!

 Shawl collar cardigan with polos and shirt cardigans